qbicsoftware/sample-tracking-update-portlet/README.md

 ### Select Samples

 The sample-tracking-update-portlet currently offers two methods for adding the samples to update.
-This can be achieved by either uploading a *.csv file containing the Sample Ids in the first column or by providing the Sample IDs directly.
+This can be achieved by either uploading a *.csv file containing the sample identifiers in the first column or by providing sample identifiers directly.
 Details for both methods are outlined below.

-#### Select Sample by ID
+#### Select Sample By ID
-The most convenient way of updating a singular sample is through the input of its sample code into the "Sample ID" text field and pressing the "Add Sample Button".
+The most convenient way of updating a singular sample is through the input of its QBiC sample identifier into the "Sample ID" text field and pressing the "Add Sample Button".
 ![add](readme-docs/screenshots/AddSampleById.png)

-If the given sample ID is valid, the sample and its associated information will appear in the "Samples to update" grid
+If the given sample identifier is valid, the sample and its associated information will appear in the "Samples to update" grid
 ![add](readme-docs/screenshots/AddSampleByIdResult.png)

-Each subsequent Sample ID will be added to the "Samples to update" grid
+Each subsequent sample identifier will be added to the "Samples to update" grid
 ![add](readme-docs/screenshots/AddSampleByIdAgain.png)

-#### Select Samples by File
+#### Select Samples By File
-It is also possible to select the samples of interest by uploading one or multiple *.csv files containing the sample codes in the first column.
+It is also possible to select the samples of interest, by uploading one or multiple *.csv files containing the sample codes in the first column.
 ![add](readme-docs/screenshots/AddSampleByFile.png)

-A template file can be seen [here](readme-docs/templates/ExampleCsv.csv)
+A template file can be found at [``readme-docs/templates/example.csv``](readme-docs/templates/example.csv).

-If the Sample Ids in the csv file are valid, the samples and their associated information will appear in the sample grid.
+If the sample identifiers in the csv file are valid, and if they are not already in the list of loaded samples, the samples and their associated information will appear in the sample grid.
 ![add](readme-docs/screenshots/AddSampleByFileResult.png)

-Subsequent Sample IDs from either a *.csv file or by direct input will also be added to the "Samples to update" grid.
+Subsequent sample identifiers from either a *.csv file or by direct input will also be added to the "Samples to update" grid.
 ![add](readme-docs/screenshots/AddSampleByFileAgain.png)

 ### Update Sample Information